 The JBT format will remain basically the same, but there are some adjustments that have to be made to follow the Covid-19 guidelines.
 Some of required adjustments (at least temporarily) include:

-At this time, there will be a limit of four bowlers per pair to best allow for social distancing.
+At this time, there will be a limit of five bowlers per pair to best allow for social distancing.
 Entrants will be limited to bringing a maximum of one guest to the tournament.
 In some cases, the number of spectators may be even further limited and will be noted on the schedule page of this website.
 We realize this presents problems for some, but it is a requirement so that we stay within the occupancy limits of the bowling center.

 Due to the entry limit, we will need bowlers to register for the tournaments in advance.
 When we reach the limit for a particular tournament, we will no longer take entries for that event.
 Registering in advance can be done in one of two ways: